Kotlin/kotlin-by-example/examples/02_control_flow/01_When.md

 </div>

 1. This is a `when` statement.
-2. Checking whether `obj` equals to one.
+2. Checks whether `obj` equals to one.
-3. Checking whether `obj` equals to `Hello`.
+3. Checks whether `obj` equals to `Hello`.
-4. Type checking.
+4. Performs type checking.
-5. Inverse type checking.
+5. Performs inverse type checking.
 6. Default statement (might be omitted).

 Note that all branch conditions are checked sequentially until one of them is satisfied.
 So, only the first suitable branch will be executed.